-Transfer credit for all courses is determined by the Academic Dean and the chair of the relevant department.
+Transfer credit for all courses is determined by the Associate Provost for Academic Programs, Planning and Assessment (or his/her designee) and the Chair of the relevant department.
 For Deck or Engine license courses, strict equivalency and appropriate recency must be established before transfer credit is awarded.
 The U.S. Coast Guard's policy is that the academy from which a student graduates is responsible for documenting completion of all program requirements in accordance to approval granted to that academy.
-Therefore, students who wish to transfer certain license or STCW courses from another maritime academy must provide a transcript, training record book (if appropriate) and any other pertinent documentation to be evaluated on a case-by-case basis, to determine whether such training and education was successfully completed, and is thus transferable.
+Therefore, students who wish to transfer certain license or STCW courses from another maritime academy must provide a transcript, training record book (if appropriate) and any other pertinent documentation to be evaluated on a case-bycase basis, to determine whether such training and education was successfully completed, and is thus transferable.
 The Dean of Maritime Education and Training, in consultation with the appropriate license department chair (or designee), will conduct a review of this information, in accordance with current U.S. Coast Guard and MARAD national and international regulations and policy, and provide a determination regarding acceptable transfer credit.